ingonyama-zk/developer-docs/docs/icicle/primitives/msm.md

 # MSM

-MSM (Multi scalar multiplication) is a important primitive in ZK protocols.
+MSM (Multi scalar multiplication) is an important primitive in ZK protocols.

 ### Using MSM